Anri-Lombard/micrograd/ReadMe.md

         - Compute the output of a neural network given an input and a set of weights
     2. Backpropogation
         - Backpropogation is the process of computing the gradient of the loss function with respect to the weights of the neural network.
 This is done by computing the gradient of the loss function with respect to the output of the neural network, and then computing the gradient of the output with respect to the weights of the neural network.
 This is done recursively until the gradient of the loss function with respect to the input of the neural network is computed.
-* Andrej claims that Micrograd is the backbone of all machine learing and that the rest is just added for effiency and convenience.
+* Andrej claims that Micrograd is all you need to train neural networks and the rest is just added for effiency and convenience.
 This is why Micrograd is so important to understand.
     - A good example is the use of tensors (which we do not use in micrograd) which are simply used to do many scalar operations that micrograd does in parallel.
     - For such a fundamentally important piece of machine learning, it is suprisingly simple.
 There are literally only 2 python files.